-sociocultural considerations, collaboration, psychoeducation, language, cultural matching, addressing stigma, training for providers, and practical considerations.
+This study is the first systematic review focusing on outcomes and experiences of culturally-adapted assessments and varied treatments for trauma experiences among racial and ethnic minority groups.
+Several adaptation methods were found in this review, which included integration of socio-cultural considerations, collaboration, psychoeducation, language, cultural matching, addressing stigma, training for providers and practical considerations.
 Little adaptations to assessments for trauma were found in the literature.
-Culturally adapted interventions can reduce PTSD symptom severity immediately by post-intervention among adults from racial and ethnic minority groups.
+Culturally-adapted interventions can reduce PTSD symptom severity immediately post-intervention among adults from racial and ethnic minority groups.
 Positive feedback was found among participants engaging in adapted interventions, and noted benefits were in help-seeking behaviors for trauma and mental health.
 Table 3 summarizes the critical findings of this review.